BIO4021 – Methods of Gradient Analysis

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

-It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: BIO9021 – Methods of Gradient Analysis, BIOS5210 og BIOS9210
+It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: BIO9021 – Methods of Gradient Analysis (continued), BIOS5210 – Methods of Gradient Analysis og BIOS9210 – Methods of Gradient Analysis

 Special examination arrangements